Cannabis & Treaty Scheduling archive.

 Below is the timeline of the different part of the review process of Cannabis and Cannabis-related products and substances.

-Below is the agenda & timeline of the past and upcoming actions to follow up and research Cannabis scheduling under the international drug control conventions.
+Below is the agenda & timeline of the review process, and the actions undertaken by our teams.
 Click on the red boxes to display detailed information about each step.

 March 2019 | CND62 | Delay of the vote on ECDD outcome recommendations